 Alexandra Frol, sophomore at Westminster College was interviewed on Westminster Stories to tell us about her experience with disability on campus.
-Listen to her podcast and read her transcript.
+Listen to her podcast.

 This piece originally appeared in the Spring 2015 College Guide Magazine.